smart-on-fhir/cumulus-library/docs/example.md

 - Install [python](https://www.python.org/) if you haven't already, version 3.11 or later
 - Install cumulus library with `python -m pip install cumulus-library`
-- Make a directory called `cumulus-example` in a location of your choice to hold the files we'll be using for this.
+- Make a directory called `example` in a location of your choice to hold the files we'll be using for this.
 Create an empty file in that folder named `__init__.py`
-  - If you don't have a dataset already, get the [synthetic 1000 patient data set](https://github.com/smart-on-fhir/sample-bulk-fhir-datasets/archive/refs/heads/1000-patients.zip), and unzip it to a folder named `1000-patients` in cumulus-example.
+  - If you don't have a dataset already, get the [synthetic 1000 patient data set](https://github.com/smart-on-fhir/sample-bulk-fhir-datasets/archive/refs/heads/1000-patients.zip), and unzip it to a folder named `1000-patients` in example.

 ### DuckDB
 We'll want to run the `core` study on the dataset, to flatten the FHIR data out to make